EmanonR/UnityProjects/README.md

-# UnityBasic3D
-Movement and Camera script

-The Camera is 100 % my own.
+# Unity Files and systems
-Movement script is a merge of a newer one i made and Brackeys tutorial.
+Movement script is a merge of a newer one i made and Brackeys tutorial

+Done for now:
+* Inventory system
+* Movement scripts
+* Camera Scripts

+Currently working on:
+* Turn based Battle System

 Definitions:
 * 2D = 2D logic